 Think about how you want to monetise your stream.
 Is it through the number of views your stream racks up?
 Or the sponsors who want to associate your name with their products?
 Whichever path you choose, think about the values a brand represents and who their main target group is.
 It may take a little digging around and deciphering to figure out what those values may be, as not every brand has them explicitly stated.

 Some people like entertainers – whether you do that through engaging your viewers in fresh and funky discussions, visual candy or are a downright asshole.
 That’s up to you but bear in mind the above.

 At first glance, it was easy to spot how Ninja wanted to differentiate himself – through his vibrant blue hair.
 DrDisrespect would get an A+ in this department also, with his neatly groomed mustache, shades and hefty wig.
 As a longstanding Warcraft 3 fan, I personally enjoy Grubby’s stream with the occasional appearance of his adorable labrador, Logan!

 For those with more sensitive ears, audio clipping is traumatising.
 This shouldn’t be an issue if you keep your voice tone at a constant level.
 But that’s not very expressive, is it?
 You want a mic that can capture the highs and the lows of your charming voice.

 Ninja uses the Rode Procaster Broadcast Dynamic Vocal Microphone which should be around 140 Euros.
 He also keeps a slightly cheaper (about 85 Euros).

-Love him or loathe him, Ninja has undeniably become a staple in modern streaming and an inspiration to many.
+Love him or loathe him.
+Ninja has undeniably become a staple in modern streaming and an inspiration to many, being disputed by Twitch and other platforms.
 Perhaps there’s someone around the corner who’s gonna make it as big, or even bigger – could it be you?